radiatecode/dachartjs/README.md

 $barChart->datasets($datasets);
 ```
 #### render()
-Render method will return array of chart configurations. the configuration later can be manually used in javascript
+Render method will return array of chart configurations which done by above methods.
+The configuration later can be manually used in javascript
 ```php
 $barChart->render();
 ```